MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_INPUT_PUSHBUTTON_MQTT.md

 - LONG: output high for one clock cycle when a long push is detected on input `PB`.

 METHOD(S)
-- InitMQTT: enables MQTT events on the FB: sets the MQTT publish topic and sets the pointer to the `MQTTPublishQueue`.
+- InitMQTT: enables MQTT events on the FB, an overview of the parameters:
+    - `MQTTPublishPrefix`: datatype *POINTER TO STRING*, pointer to the MQTT publish prefix that should be used for publishing any messages/events for this FB.
+Suffix is automatically set to FB name.
+    - `pMqttPublishQueue`: datatype *POINTER TO FB_MqttPublishQueue*, pointer to the MQTT queue to publish messages.

+- ConfigureFunctionBlock: configures the time parameter specifing the decoding time for long key press.
+Defaults to 400ms.

 ### __MQTT Event Behaviour__
 Requires method call `InitMQTT` to enable MQTT capabilities.